 Car Theft Claims Process

 When you are sure your car has been stolen, you must report it to the police immediately for documentation.
 At the same time, you must notify your auto insurance carrier.
 Most carriers operate using a 30-day claim waiting period to see if the car is ever recovered, which generally begins on the date of theft.
-Furthermore, comprehensive coverage does not cover personal belongings that are stolen out of a vehicle.
+Furthermore, comprehensive coverage does not cover personal belongings that are stolen out of Used Cars.
 Items like phones, computers, clothing, jewelry, equipment, and more, could be covered in a renter’s or home insurance policy, but not in an auto policy.